Effective Translation Project Managers: Ensuring Deadlines

-27 May Translation Project Managers: Setting More than Just Deadlines and Quality
+27 May Effective Translation Project Managers: Ensuring Deadlines

 Most, if not all translation agencies in the world today, are managed by translation project managers.
 Tasked with the over-all operation of a particular translation work, they lead a team of as little as five people and up to more than fifty translators all under their wings.
 Supervising them in terms of scheduling and quality control makes the translation process more harmonious and efficient as deadlines are met and contents are managed.
 The project manager makes up the consistent and cohesive structuring of translation jobs which further amplify translator efficiency and quality.